 THE TURKS IN ANATOLIA and the NEAR EAST

 The Seljuk branch of the Great Seljuks was not the only group of Turks on the scene.
-At the same time the Great Seljuks were gaining power, other tribes of Turkomen were carving out small principalities in the Near East: these included the Saltukids in Erzurum, the Danishmendids in northwest Anatolia (Tokat, Amasya and Sivas), the Mengujukids on the Upper Euphrates (Erzincan and Divriği), the Artuqids in Central Anatolia, the Kharazem Shahs of the lower Oxus, and the Zangids and Kurdish Ayyubids in Syria.
-These dynasties were more or less ephemeral, never lasting more than 75 years or so, to be absorbed by the Anatolian Seljuks or, later, by the Mongols.
+At the same time the Great Seljuks were gaining power, other tribes of Turkomen were carving out small principalities in the Near East: these included the Saltukids in Erzurum, the Danishmendids in northwest Anatolia (Tokat, Niksar and Sivas), the Mengujukids on the Upper Euphrates (Erzincan and Divriği), the Artuqids in Central Anatolia, the Kharazem Shahs of the lower Oxus, and the Zangids as well as the Kurdish Ayyubids in Syria.
+These dynasties were more or less ephemeral, never lasting more than 75 years or so; in the end absorbed by the Anatolian Seljuks or, later, by the Mongols.
 By far the most brilliant leader of this group of small principalities was Salah ad-Din, known to the West as Saladin of the Crusades, who founded the dynasty of the Ayyubids, at one point master of all Syria and Egypt (end 12th century).

 Of all the minor break-away dynasties founded by the members of the Seljuk tribes (the Syrian, Khorasan, Iraq, Kirman Seljuk states), only one managed to organize a solid and lasting state: the Anatolian Seljuks of Asia Minor, otherwise known as the SELJUKS OF RUM (of the Roman empire, the country of Rum, as the West was called by the eastern Iranian Turks).

 SELJUKS OF RUM: 1077-1308